Kurento/kurento/source/user/troubleshooting.rst

     sudo apt-get update
     sudo apt-get install "${PACKAGES[@]}"

-As an example, see what an error log from Kurento looks like after a crash, when debug symbols are NOT installed.
-This doesn't help much to debug the crash, because there is no source code information in the stack trace:
+As an example, see what an error log from Kurento looks like after a crash, when debug symbols are NOT installed. **This doesn't help** to debug the crash, because there is no source code information in the stack trace:

 .. code-block:: text